 An alerting app might have simple tasks for assigning an SRE or changing status, but could push you into the main APM application to get further details and do more analysis.

-Depending on your product, a Slack integration can be a valuable addition to your feature set.
-At Knock, we're focused on helping developers leverage Slack as a notification channel, so here are a few additional posts we've written on using Slack:
+Depending on your product, a business chat integration can be a valuable addition to your feature set.
+At Knock, we're focused on helping developers leverage both Slack and Microsoft Teams as notification channels, so here are a few additional posts we've written on using Slack, with more coming soon on Teams:

-To be incorporated into the user's Slack workflow, you want to push information into Slack for them, have them take action immediately, and then move on.
+To be incorporated into the user's Slack or Teams workflow, you want to push information into chat for them, have them take action immediately, and then move on.
 Allow them to maintain a workflow and not see your notifications as an added distraction.

 This is easier said than done.
 You have to find the right balance where you are giving them the context they need, without overburdening them and leading them toward notification fatigue.

-We built Knock to help teams build Slack apps that do this.
-You can design your Slack notifications, batch notifications to avoid spamming users, add interactivity, and let your users take control of their notifications with Knock’s powerful preference model.
+We built Knock to help developers build business chat integrations that do this.
+You can design your Slack notifications and design your Teams notifications.
+Then you can batch notifications to avoid spamming users, add interactivity, and let your users take control of their notifications with Knock’s powerful preference model.
 Our collection of UI components and APIs called SlackKit can help you handle OAuth and channel selection with only a few lines of code.
+And soon we will announce a set of tools to make this easy to build for Teams.

 Check out some Slack notification examples for inspiration and signup here to get started for free.